Tutorial: Part 1¶

 .default_db

 : the database used by sql and autosql tasks.
-Since we only have 1 credential, this field could be skipped.
+Since we only have 1 credential, this field could be skipped.groups

-file at the root level of your directory and contains:
+file which is stored at the root level of your directory.
+It contains:

 settings.yaml